GSA/piv-guides/_userguides/01_digital_signing.md

 A digital signature will encrypt your Word document after validating your agency issued certificate.
 This will ensure that the document that you have submitted was not tampered with by someone else.
 This user guide will show you how to digitally sign a Microsoft Word Document.

 {% include alert-info.html content="You will require your agency issued certificate to sign a Word document.
-This certificate may reside in your GFE or your PIV/CAC credential." %}
+This certificate may reside in your GFE or your PIV card." %}

 - [Sign Microsoft Word](#sign-microsoft-word)
 - [Remove Signature From Microsoft Word](#remove-signature-from-microsoft-word)